 Lucky is having none of it and keeps her chin up, walking her girls to the bus stop.
 There, they receive some snotty looks from the different school girls.
 Despite that, Lucky heads home and starts unpacking boxes.
 The music outside continues to blare, as Betty leads the charge to wind up Lucky.

 Well this music doesn’t work.
-What does however, is Gracie returning home from school and singing a familiar eerie song.
+What does however, is Gracie returning from the bus stop and singing a familiar eerie song.
 This harmony happens to be the same one Lucky heard in her visions during the early parts of the episode.

 At work, Henry shows up for his role in Engineering.
 As he walks in the room, heads turn as he struts confidently to his seat.